sonalRawal/sendMailAutomatic/README.md

-# Sens mail using nodejs
+# Send mail using nodejs
 - Repository for send mail
 - Using this code you can send mail to every gmail account.
 - first you need to to one project setup with package.json file.